facebook/sapling/README.md

 Patches are welcome as pull requests, though they will be collapsed and rebased to maintain a linear history.

-Running tests require that an executable tests/getdb.sh file be created that specifies the host, port, and database name of a database that can be written to.
-An example getdb.sh file might be:
+To run tests, copy `tests/getdb.sh.example` to `tests/getdb.sh`, and edit it to provide MySQL host, port, user and password.
+Then run the actual tests via:

     :::bash
-    DBHOST=localhost
-    DBPORT=12345
-    DBNAME=mydb
-    echo "$DBHOST:$DBPORT:$DBNAME"

-Once getdb.sh is in place, run the actual tests via:

-    :::bash
-    ./run-tests --with-hg=path/to/hgrepo/hg
+    cd tests
+    ./run-tests.py --with-hg=/path/to/hg
+    # Alternatively, you can use run-tests.py from a checkout of the hg repo
+    /path/to/repo/hg/tests/run-tests.py

 We (Facebook) have to ask for a "Contributor License Agreement" from someone who sends in a patch or code that we want to include in the codebase.
 This is a legal requirement; a similar situation applies to Apache and other ASF projects.